-FINDING A DOMESTIC VIOLENCE LAWYER IN MILLTOWN, NJ
+FINDING A DOMESTIC VIOLENCE LAWYER IN NEW JERSEY

 Our legal team protects the rights of victims.
-You do not have to live with violence.
-Jordan B. Rickards is a former prosecutor.
-He will fight aggressively for your safety and emotional well-being.
-If you or a loved one was the victim of domestic violence in New Jersey, please call our law firm today for confidential legal guidance.
+You do not have to live with violence any longer!
+Jordan B. Rickards is a former prosecutor, and he will fight aggressively for your safety and emotional well-being.
+If you or a loved one has been the victim of domestic violence in New Jersey, please call our law firm today for confidential legal guidance.

 DEFINING DOMESTIC VIOLENCE IN NEW JERSEY